GR.1K presented by Grand River Aseptic Manufacturing

 There’s More at the Post Race Party!

 The 2017 GR.1K will include a post-race party that includes fun activities for the whole family!
 Live music will keep runners shaking their booties all afternoon!
 Beer specials will address any rehydration issues, while the more refined runner may choose tasty craft brews from The B.O.B!
-Bloody Mary Bar opens at 9:30am for those wanting to up their vitamin C levels.
-Local chefs will team up with 6 local boys and whip up creative and tasty pancakes at the Iron Chef Pancake Cook Off starting at 9:30 am.
+Bloody Mary Bar opens at 9:00am for those wanting to up their vitamin C levels.
+Race finishers looking to get their sugar buzz on will be able to taste test the entries from the “Cake-Off!” as local pastry chefs team up with our boys to design cakes for the cause.

 GR.1K Training Tips!